LesiaChaban/gdk-oci-oke-workshop/05-build-run-app/build-run-app.md

 In this lab, you will:

 * Build and run the application
-* Send a requests to publish metrics to OCI Metrics
+* Send requests to publish metrics to OCI Metrics

 ## Task 1: Build and run the application with `mn:run`